Long Range Land Attack Projectile

 The LRLAP would have used a rocket-assisted projectile with fin glide trajectory.
 The warhead effectiveness was considered comparable to that of the M795 artillery shell, and with the AGS it would have been capable of 6 round Multiple Rounds Simultaneous Impact (MRSI) in a span of 2 seconds.
 It would have used a blast fragmentation type warhead.

 The LRLAP was designed for use in the AGS and is not compatible with any other weapon.
 The AGS is used only on the Zumwalt-class destroyer, with two AGSs on each ship.
 In November 2016, the Navy announced it had decided to cancel procurement of the LRLAP.
-This was due to rising costs resulting from the trimming of the Zumwalt-class destroyer fleet to just three ships, raising individual shell cost to $800,000-$1 million, about as much as the Tomahawk cruise missile.
+This was due to rising costs resulting from the trimming of the Zumwalt-class destroyer fleet to just three ships, raising individual shell cost to $800,000-$1 million, about as much as a Tomahawk cruise missile.
 About 90 rounds had been secured for testing aboard the three hulls, but a full buy of about 2,000 planned rounds would be about $1.8-$2 billion.